-- it tastes AWESOME!
+- Of course, it tastes delicious!

-Chipotle Peppers are actually jalapenos that have been smoked and dried.
+Chipotle peppers are actually jalapenos that have been smoked and dried.
 Typically, you can find them in the supermarket where you would find tortillas and salsa.
 You can purchase them dried in a bag or in a can with adobo sauce (how I like to get them).

 I remember one time hubby and I bought fresh jalapeno peppers and there was literally no heat to them.
 Like, hubby bit into it as he would an apple.
 Nothing (though, hubby can eat some spicy stuff, let me tell ya).

-Tips for Making this Southwest Chicken Salad
+Tips for Making This Recipe

 - The quantities of each ingredient, especially the toppings are a suggestion.
 Like more corn, add it!
 Not fussy on avocado, omit.
 Feel me?

 - Fresh or frozen (thawed) corn works here.
-Frozen won’t have that same ‘pop’ of freshness, but will do in a pinch.
+Frozen won’t have that same pop of freshness but will do in a pinch.

 - Apple and Gouda Mixed Green Salad

-- Winter Green Salad with Honey Dijon Vinaigrette
+- Winter Green Salad With Honey Dijon Vinaigrette

 Southwest Chicken Salad

-- 1 cup cooked chicken -cubed
+- 1 cup cooked chicken, cubed or shredded

-- 1/3 cup bell pepper -diced
+- ⅓ cup bell pepper, diced

-- 1/4 cup grape tomatoes -halved
+- ¼ cup grape tomatoes, halved

-- 1/4 cup corn kernels
+- ¼ cup corn kernels

 Chipotle Lime Dressing

-- 1/3 cup Greek yogurt
+- ⅓ cup plain Greek yogurt

-- 1 tbsp mayo
+- 1 tablespoon water

-- 1/4 tsp sugar
+- ¼ teaspoon sugar

 - pinch salt

-- pinch black pepper
+- pinch freshly ground black pepper

-- cilantro -optional
+- Chopped cilantro